-Hornepayne has experienced a decline in population in recent times.
+Since 1981, Ignace has experienced a major decline in its population.
 This has also been the trend in most small communities in northern Ontario.
 Many of these towns have historically been dependent on resource-based industries and have all been susceptible to "boom-bust" cycles.
 Mass migration has occurred from northern communities to other centres with growing workforce needs with populations in search of more diverse and reliable employment.